How Much Compensation For Being Knocked Off A Bike?

 Compensation amounts for being knocked off a bike

 Most cycling injuries are minor and result in cuts and bruises.
-Below is a range of compensation amounts which may help determine how much compensation you may be entitled to:
+However, sometimes the injuries sustained are more serious.
+Below is a range of compensation amounts which may help determine how much compensation you could claim:

 - Compensation for arm injuries sustained following a bike accident usually ranges from £4,350 to £86,000.
 If you end up losing one or both arms, amounts rise from £63,000 to £197,000